bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### Fieldmap data

+Both B0 (static magnetic field strength pattern), B1+ (transmit field pattern), and B1 (receive field pattern) maps can be useful in post-processing raw functional and anatomical data.

+B0 maps are primarily used to correct for spatial distortions in functional data acquired with EPI sequences.

+B1+ and B1- maps are mostly used in anatomical imaging, especially when applying quantitative MRI (qMRI or hMRI) techniques.

+#### B0 fieldmaps

-Data acquired to correct for B0 inhomogeneities can come in different forms.
+Data acquired to correct spatial distortions due to B0 inhomogeneities can come in different forms.
 The current version of this standard considers four different scenarios.
 Please note that in all cases fieldmap data can be linked to a specific scan(s) it was acquired for by filling the IntendedFor field in the corresponding JSON file.
 For example:

 ```JSON